I used to think that writing a 300-page novel was the hard part. But have you ever tried getting strangers to buy, read, and review your book?

 Since I didn’t follow authorpreneur Seth Godin’s advice to promote my book while (or even before) I was writing it, I have to start at zero.
 Actually more like below zero, because most people have at least a network of friends, relatives, and coworkers eager to spread the word.
 I do have a network, but most people I know are either guys (not my target audience), are not on social media (which I also use reluctantly), or they don’t speak English.

 Social proof is what makes your book rise from obscurity, so getting reviews is key.
-Maria Murnane wrote a great She Writes article about it: How to Find Book Bloggers.
-I won’t repeat it here; instead, I want to focus on another aspect: what you give is what you get.
-I’m ashamed to admit it, but until I published my own book, I’ve never written a review for another author even though I read about two books a week.
+I’m ashamed to admit it, but until I published my own books, I’ve never written a review for another author even though I read several books a month.
 That’s at least a hundred reviews a year that don’t get written.
 It should go without saying: I can hardly expect other people to give me reviews if I’m not doing it either.

 To boost my good karma, I’ve decided to write more reviews from here on out—and I hope you’ll consider doing the same.
 Writing a review for a book you enjoyed is one of the easiest ways to support your favorite authors.

 If you are a published or aspiring author and would like me to give you an honest review or feedback, let me know.
 I prefer romance and detective stories, but I do occasionally read nonfiction, especially anything that has to do with writing, personal development, parenting, health, and minimalist living.
 I will post my reviews on Amazon and Goodreads.